-There are infinite opportunities for design and architecture in today’s world, and as the United States makes an economic shift back toward locally-made products, Sim has the chance to fabricate these opportunities for clients of all kinds.
+There are infinite opportunities for design and architecture in today’s world, and as the United States makes an economic shift back toward locally-made products, Sim Fern has the chance to fabricate these opportunities for clients from various backgrounds.
+From transforming the Grand Central Terminal into a sports venue to designing Bond Collective’s brand new event space called The Mezzanine, Sim and the Upbeat Designs team have been honored take on those projects to create something truly captivating.

-This blog will cover some of the most exciting developments in design and architecture from Sim’s perspective, whether he’s discussing visuals vs. utilitarian purpose or simply sharing news on the future of 3D printing.
+This blog will cover some of the most exciting developments in design and architecture from Sim’s perspective.
+Whether he’s discussing visuals vs. utilitarian purpose, modular furniture, or simply sharing news on the future of 3D printing, Sim’s blogs will leave you with a more in-depth understanding of the architecture, interior design, and millwork realm.
 Stay tuned!

 Wood pieces add warmth and depth to a room, while mismatching your wood pieces helps add character.
 But when it comes to selecting your varying wood pieces, creating a pleasing mix of wood tones and finishes can be challenging.
 However, the following tips can help you intermingle your wood pieces properly for a space that is both stylish and put together.